 Tourism and housing – let’s nail some myths

-Who is this place for?
+Who is a place for?

 The Grand Canal in Venice